 - 1.1.1 The UK government's planning policies for England and its expectations of how these are to be applied, including the consideration and treatment of viability, were previously contained in the National Planning Policy Framework (NPPF) 2012 and the Planning Practice Guidance (PPG) 2014.
 RICS published the 1st edition of the Financial viability in planning guidance note in 2012 to provide practical guidance to its members on the implementation of these policies. - 1.1.2 In 2018, the government revised the NPPF and PPG on viability.
 The NPPF and PPG were further revised in 2019 in relation to decision taking and the transparency of the viability process.
-All references to the PPG can be taken to refer to the viability section of the PPG unless expressly stated otherwise. - 1.1.3 In response, RICS has published two documents: - a Financial viability in planning: conduct and reporting, RICS professional statement, May 2019, in order to address professional behavioural matters and to clarify reporting requirements.
-This includes mandatory requirements for RICS members carrying out viability assessments. - b This guidance note, which replaces the 2012 Financial viability in planning guidance note.
-It provides guidance for carrying out and interpreting the results of viability assessments under the NPPF and the updated PPG. - 1.1.4 This guidance sets out best practice for the implementation of the revised current planning policy.
-The NPPF and PPG are the 'authoritative requirement', as defined in RICS Valuation Global Standards (commonly known as the Red Book).
+All references to the PPG can be taken to refer to the viability section of the PPG unless expressly stated otherwise. - 1.1.3 In response, RICS has published two documents: - a The current edition of RICS' Financial viability in planning: conduct and reporting, in order to address professional behavioural matters and to clarify reporting requirements.
+This includes mandatory requirements for RICS members carrying out viability assessments. - b The present document, which replaces the 2012 Financial viability in planning guidance note.
+It provides guidance for carrying out and interpreting the results of viability assessments under the NPPF and the updated PPG. - 1.1.4 This professional standard sets out best practice for the implementation of the revised current planning policy.
+The NPPF and PPG are the 'authoritative requirement', as defined in the current edition of RICS Valuation Global Standards (commonly known as the Red Book).
 This means that any valuation-based requirements in the PPG take precedence over any other valuation basis or approach set out in the standards.
-The implications of this are set out in this guidance note, particularly in Chapter 2. - 1.1.5 The PPG refers to viability assessments, whereas previous guidance has referred to them as financial viability assessments.
-For consistency with the previous guidance note and the professional statement, this guidance note refers to such assessments as financial viability assessments (FVAs) throughout. - 1.1.6 It is important that practitioners and other stakeholders in the process keep themselves aware of any changes to government policy and guidance, and the effect they may have on the advice contained in this guidance note.
+The implications of this are set out in this professional standard, particularly in Chapter 2. - 1.1.5 The PPG refers to viability assessments, whereas previous guidance has referred to them as financial viability assessments.
+For consistency with the previous guidance note and the current edition of RICS' Financial viability in planning: conduct and reporting, the present document refers to such assessments as financial viability assessments (FVAs) throughout. - 1.1.6 It is important that practitioners and other stakeholders in the process keep themselves aware of any changes to government policy and guidance, and the effect they may have on the advice contained in this professional standard.
 Following any relevant amendments to the PPG and/or NPPF, where RICS considers it necessary to clarify the extent to which existing advice remains applicable, it will do so.
 In particular, RICS may revise its existing advice and/or provide new advice.
-If so, notification of this will be published on our website, and will have the same regulatory status as this guidance note.
-Unless and until such notification is published, this guidance note should be treated as having continued unaltered effect.
+If so, notification of this will be published on our website, and will have the same regulatory status as this professional standard.
+Unless and until such notification is published, this professional standard should be treated as having continued unaltered effect.